flarialmc/scripting-wiki/api/game/events.md

 2 = Right Click
 3 = Middle Click
 4 = Mouse Scroll
-action: The action of the mouse where:
+action: The action of the button where:
 1 = Down
 2 = Release
 3 = Scroll Up